+The Board considers its own performance, and that of its committees as described in Principle 8 hereunder, as satisfactory and not meriting a revision to the Company's corporate governance structures.
 The Board does not consider it necessary to appoint a committee to carry out a performance evaluation of its role, as the Board's performance is evaluated on an ongoing basis by, and is subject to the constant scrutiny of, the Board itself, the Company's shareholders, the market and the rules by which the Company is regulated as a listed company.